-39. Site security and arrangements for visitors
+38. Site security and arrangements for visitors

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
 Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within in paragraphs 281-286 of KCSIE 2021.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
 Visitors will be provided with a leaflet outlining the school's safeguarding and child protection arrangements.
-All visitors are expected to follow these school arrangements. - The headteacher will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted. - The school will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
-The arrangements for the individuals providing these Developed by AJC Education on behalf of HEP services on the school's premises may include an assessment of their education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required (eg for multiple sessions).

-• The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+All visitors are expected to follow these school arrangements. - The Headteacher will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted. - The school will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
+The arrangements for the individuals providing these services on the school's premises may include an assessment of their education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required (eg for multiple sessions). - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-40. Complaints
+39. Complaints

 - The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
-This can be found on the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+This can be found on the website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy or Appendix 5 or this policy.
-A separate policy is advisable.
-This can be found on the website.

-41. Policy Monitoring and Review
+40. Policy Monitoring and Review